AbhishekMankame/MLSA_PME_event2/README.md

-This is a simple python project using streamlit
+This is a simple python Machine Learning project using streamlit